dstroud/dreamsequence/README.md

 ![ds_chord_grid](https://user-images.githubusercontent.com/435570/205140357-8cf54869-e00c-4991-aefd-77bc8f69672e.svg)
 The Chord view is used to sequence chord patterns A-D. Since the following views are all affected by what chord is playing, this is typically where you'll begin composing.

+- Sequence plays from top to bottom and sequence length is set using column 15.

 - Chords are selected using columns 1-14 which represent chord degrees I-VII across two octaves.

-- Sequence plays from top to bottom and sequence length is set using column 15.
+Pressing and holding a key will display the corresponding chord on the Norns screen Pattern Dashboard.

 - Rows 1-4 of rightmost column represent 4 chord patterns: A, B, C, D.
   - Tapping a pattern will disable the Arranger and cue the pattern to play once the current pattern is completed.
-  - Tapping a pattern twice will immediately jump to the pattern.
+  - Tapping a pattern twice (or the currently playing pattern once) will immediately jump to the pattern.
-  - Holding one pattern and tapping on another will copy and paste chords from the held segment.
+  - Holding one pattern and tapping on another will copy and paste chords from the held pattern.

 - The last three keys on the bottom of the rightmost column switch between Arranger, Chord, and Arp views.
   - Holding the Chord view key enables alternate functions: